Henry Ford Hospital: 2000s

 In 2000, Henry Ford Hospital performed Michigan's first adult-to-adult, living donor liver transplant.
-In 2001, the Vattikuti Urology Institute, under the direction of doctor of medicine Mani Menon, was the first in the United States to perform surgery using a robotic system for the treatment of prostate cancer: the first outpatient robotic prostatectomy.
+In 2001, the Vattikuti Urology Institute, under the direction of Mani Menon, was the first in the United States to perform surgery using a robotic system for the treatment of prostate cancer.
 Also in 2001, doctors at Henry Ford Hospital became the first in Michigan to use gene therapy for the treatment of brain tumors.
-In 2005, doctor Scott Dulchavsky, chair of the department of Surgery at Henry Ford Hospital, expanded uses for ultrasound technology for physicians and non-medical personnel; these procedures can be used as an accurate diagnostic tool when coupled with the Internet, a telephone or wireless transmission of ultrasound images to experts from a patient in rural areas or in space.
+In 2005, Scott Dulchavsky, chair of the department of Surgery at Henry Ford Hospital, expanded uses for ultrasound technology for physicians and non-medical personnel; these procedures can be used as an accurate diagnostic tool when coupled with the Internet, a telephone or wireless transmission of ultrasound images to experts from a patient in rural areas or in space.
 Also in 2005, Henry Ford Medical Group began using e-prescribing to cut prescription costs and improve quality.
-HFMG physicians now write more than 20,000 electronic prescriptions weekly, helping improve their overall generic use rate by 7.3 percent.
 In 2008, Henry Ford Hospital became the first hospital in southeastern Michigan to perform a new, minimally invasive procedure for back pain that spares the nerves from being nicked and back muscles from being cut.
 In 2009, Henry Ford Hospital received more than $70 million in research funding.